gajon/blog/_posts/2022-06-11-git-tips-and-tricks.md

  `─────────'
 ```

 Compare this to what `git log --graph --all` is showing you.
-Can you see
+Can you identify
-identify the arrow pointing to each commit's parent?
-Can you see where the
+the arrow pointing to each commit's parent?
+Can you see where the branches and
-branches and the `HEAD` are pointing to?
+the `HEAD` are pointing to?

-You can ask git to display this graph in a extremely compact form:
+You can ask git to display this graph in an extremely compact form:

 ```
 $ git log --format=oneline --graph --all